bradleyscollins/MicroAdventure/README.md

 # MicroAdventure
-Transcriptions and re-implementations of programs in the 1980s "Micro Adventure" series of books by Scholastic
+Transcriptions and re-implementations of programs in the 1980s _Micro Adventure_ series of books by [Scholastic](https://www.scholastic.com).